t1/deployer/README.md

 ## Contribute

-Feel free to simply open issues.
+You can [join the chat](https://gitter.im/t1/deployer) or feel free to simply open issues.
 Pull requests are also welcome.